Jonas Valančiūnas: National team career

-In 2017, Valančiūnas competed for the Lithuanian national basketball team at the EuroBasket 2017 tournament, where the team finished 9th overall.
-Valančiūnas averaged 15.8 points and 12 rebounds.
-He led in double-doubles and rebounds per game in the tournament.
+In 2017, Valančiūnas competed at EuroBasket 2017, where the team finished ninth overall.
+He averaged 15.8 points and 12 rebounds, while leading the tournament in double-doubles and rebounds per game.

-In 2019, Valančiūnas represented the national team at the 2019 FIBA Basketball World Cup where Lithuania finished 9th overall.
+In 2019, Valančiūnas played the 2019 FIBA Basketball World Cup where Lithuania finished ninth overall.
 Valančiūnas led his team in total points and rebounds, averaging 14.0 points and 8.8 rebounds.

-In 2023, Valančiūnas represented the national team at the 2023 FIBA Basketball World Cup where Lithuania finished 6th overall.
-He averaged 14.8 points, 8.8 rebounds, which included a sensational victory against USA.
+In 2023, Valančiūnas represented the Lithuania at the 2023 FIBA Basketball World Cup where Lithuania finished in sixth place.
+He averaged 14.8 points, 8.8 rebounds, which included a sensational victory against the United States.
 He became the second player (with José Ortiz) to have recorded multiple double-doubles in three World Cup tournaments since 1994.
 In recognition of his individual play, Valančiūnas was named to the All-FIBA World Cup Second Team.